 On the other hand, the special characteristics of naval vessels and the consequent system solutions optimized to deliver mission performance do not, currently, enable the introduction of energy recovery systems.

 Treatment and storage of solid and liquid waste

-We have adopted technological solutions for converters.
+The technological solutions adopted for the treatment of solid waste are entrusted to the converters.
 These machines enable solid waste to be dried and sterilized.
 The reduction in volume and weight and subsequent automatic vacuum storage allow on-board retention to be increased.
 The modern converters adopted enable a volume reduction of 70% and weight reduction of 30%.